j2jang2024dolphin/Symbiosis-Simulation/README.md

-Symbiosis-Simulation

-Goal: to let people know what happens with overpopulation, underpopulation, calculate ratio of species and calculate the consumption rate, reproduction rate
+Goal: to inform people what happens with overpopulation or underpopulation through a simulation

+Working procedures:
 1. Construct an existing food web with reference to actual data on population ratio
 2. Fix important population-controlling values such as rate of reproduction, rate of consumption, etc
+3. Calculate ratio of species and calculate the consumption rate, reproduction rate
-3. Using information above, go month by month on how the population trendline occurs over x months
+4. Using information above, go month by month on how the population trendline occurs over x months

+Calculations:
-Offsprings are produced on a regular basis depending on reproductive cycles Rates of consumptions are computed through the following procedures:
+1. Offsprings are produced on a regular basis depending on reproductive cycles
+2. Rates of consumptions are computed through the following procedures:
-1. Research on actual population
+a.
+Research on actual population
-2. Calculation of consumption rates that keeps this number stable
+b.
+Calculation of consumption rates that keeps this number stable

-Food web levels
+Food web levels:
 1. Autotrophs (Plants)
 2. Primary Consumers (Deer, Bison)
 3. Secondary Consumers (Wolf, Bear)